Tastier than raw nuts, Crispy Almonds have become a central part of creating healthy grab-n-go snacks at our house.

 Almonds are literally a “health nut”, helping to lower LDL and raise HDL cholesterol, ground into flour for baked goods for those with celiac disease, and provide a host of vitamins and minerals for those seeking to develop healthier snacking habits.
-As nutritionally power packed as they are, nuts can also leave folks with a heavy, bloated feeling if eaten by the handfuls.
-Nuts have enzyme inhibitors, which interfere with digestion, causing this discomfort.
-Soaking and dehydrating the nuts neutralizes these inhibitors, increasing the absorption of the vitamins and minerals.
-For further reading on this subject, check out this resource.

 Combine with Sweetly Spiced Crispy Pecans and Walnuts to serve as mixed-nuts for parties or holidays.